 SAR Exercise Hotspots

-On my career as a seaman, there were only a few places in the world where I met them at sea.
-I’ve never been involved in an actual search and rescue efforts but being always prepared is a plus on your confidence and ability.
+In my career as a seaman, there were only a few places in the world where I met them at sea.
+I’ve never been involved in actual search and rescue efforts but being always prepared is a plus on your confidence and ability.

 Swedish Search and Rescue

-Swedish SAR helicopters are very identifiable- with a red and white paint around the chopper’s body the tail being painted red.
-Their crew wears a highly visible international orange protective suite and white helmet.
+Swedish SAR helicopters are very identifiable- with red and white paint around the chopper’s body the tail being painted red.
+Their crew wears a highly visible international orange protective suit and white helmet.

 Irish Evening Surprise

 Ireland also conducts Search and Rescue Exercises involving ships navigating in their territorial waters.
 But this is not as frequently as I experienced like those of the two places above.

 They usually conduct this kind of operation during the night which is also told by some of my friends and crewmates.
 I don’t know why but maybe they like doing this with a little bit of truth and challenge.